kwokcb/ShadingLanguageX/language-spec/LanguageSpecification_v0_3-beta.md

     return value;
 }
 ```
-`type` can be any valid type.
+`type` can be any supported data type.
 It can also be `void` to indicate that function does not return a value.
 In this case, the return statement should also be omitted.
 `name` can be any valid identifier.
-`paramN_type` can be any valid type and `paramN_name` can be any valid identifier.
-Functions can declare number of parameters (including zero).
+`paramN_type` can be any supported data type and `paramN_name` can be any valid identifier.
+Functions can declare any number of parameters.
 There is no concept of pointers or out parameters in ShadingLanguageX.
 Arguments are purely used to pass data into the function.

+## Function Calls

+The other half of user functions is then calling them.

+`name(arg1, arg2...)`
+`name` is the name of function to be invoked.
+`argN` is N number of expressions whose data types exactly match those in the function signature.

 ### Examples